arangodb/docs/3.10/architecture-replication.md

 Transactions are honored in replication, i.e. transactional write operations become visible on _Followers_ atomically.

-As all write operations are logged to a Leader database's _write-ahead log_, the replication in ArangoDB cannot be used for write-scaling.
-The main purposes of the replication are to provide read-scalability and "hot backups" of specific databases.
+All write operations are logged to the Leader's _write-ahead log_.
+Therefore, asynchronous replication in ArangoDB cannot be used for write-scaling.
+The main purposes of this type of replication are to provide read-scalability and hot standby servers for _Active Failover_ deployments.

 It is possible to connect multiple _Follower_ to the same _Leader_. _Followers_ should be used as read-only instances, and no user-initiated write operations should be carried out on them.
 Otherwise, data conflicts may occur that cannot be solved automatically, and this makes the replication stop.

 In an asynchronous replication scenario, Followers _pull_ changes from the _Leader_. _Followers_ need to know to which _Leader_ they should